ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     EventLoop.run(main())
 ```

 This implements a basic loop with the ability to create tasks and stop running tasks.
 It provides a `Future` type for awaiting a value and a `Task` type that wraps a coroutine in a future.
-It also has a basic `sleep` function that yields until a given delay has passed.
+It also has a basic `sleep` function that yields until a given time delay has passed.

 Running this starts the `main` coroutine which in turn creates a new top level task for the `countdown` coroutine.
-This `countdown` coroutine then runs in "parallel" with `main` and the coroutines it yields from. `main` even yields from the `countdown` future to wait for it to finish before exiting.
+This `countdown` coroutine then runs concurrently with `main` and the coroutines it yields from. `main` even yields from the `countdown` future to wait on it before exiting.

-This is a very basic event loop, but it shows how you can use generators to implement a simple event loop.
-At the most basic level this is doing what Python's `asyncio` package is doing under the hood.
+This is very basic, but it shows how you can implement a simple event loop for generator based coroutines.
+At the most fundamental level this is doing what Python's `asyncio` package is doing under the hood when you call `asyncio.run`.

-You can check out [Example 13](example-13-event-loop-asyncio.py) to see how these coroutines would be written using Python's `asyncio` and async/await.
+You can check out [Example 13](example-13-event-loop-asyncio.py) to see how these coroutines would be written using Python's `asyncio` and the async/await syntax.

 ## How Threads Differ

 Now that we've gone through how async/await works and implemented our own basic version using generators, you're probably wondering how this is different from using threads.

-Async/await lets functions yield back control to the event loop.
-So async/await only works with functions and relies on the functions themselves to handle task switching.
+Async/await lets functions yield control back to the event loop.
+So async/await only works with functions and relies on the functions themselves to indicate a braking point where a new task can be run.
 Everything happens within the runtime of the application since the event loop is part of the application code.
 This makes it great for IO bound tasks, as the function knows when it is waiting on an IO task.

 Threads on the other hand are an OS level construct that allows code to run in parallel, not just functions.
-Concurrency comes from running threads on separate CPU threads giving true parallelism.
-In cases where there aren't enough CPU threads the OS can pause threads in an application and switch to another thread, this happens entirely outside the application code.
+Concurrency comes from running threads on separate CPU cores giving true parallelism.
+In cases where there aren't enough CPU cores the OS can pause threads and switch to another thread, this happens entirely outside the application code.

 Because threads can work without regard for what is happening in the code, they are excellent for CPU bound tasks.
 They can run code in parallel and take advantage of multiple CPU cores.
 This is why threads are often used for image processing, machine learning, and other computation heavy tasks.